HBCU & HSI Partnerships

 1st Semester Housing Scholarship: Scholarship will cover 1st-semester housing and may be eligible for the scholarship to be extended to 2nd semester.

-Flight to 1st Semester: All Accepted students will receive a scholarship covering their flight to attend the first semester.*
+Flight to 1st Semester: All accepted students will receive a scholarship covering their flight to attend the first semester.*

-List of HBCU MOU Agreements
+List of HBCU partners

 - Charles R. Drew University